salsolatragus/academicprogrammer.com/_posts/2017-07-21-about-assumptions.md

 Then Yann told us that the selection is based on a mysterious thing called *the AST*...[^magic]

 "Well... thanks Captain Obvious," I thought.

-Why bother to stop and make a fuzz around such an obvious thing?!
+"Why bother to stop and make a fuzz around such an obvious thing?!"

 Truly, why?